How to Write a Resume

 Relevant Coursework: Writing and Rhetorical Conventions, Technical and Professional Writing, Electronic Research and the Rhetoric of Information, Advanced Multimedia Authoring, Usability and Interface Design

-While your past work experience might not relate exactly to the jobs you're applying for now, it's still important to show hiring managers that you are employable, can complete tasks effectively, and can develop new skills.
-Ideally, you'll discuss internships or jobs for which you can highlight transferable skills and experiences.
+While your previous work experience might not relate exactly to the jobs you're applying for, it's still important to show hiring managers that you are employable, can complete tasks effectively, and can develop new skills.
+Ideally, you'll discuss internships and jobs for which you can highlight transferable skills and experiences.

-For each work experience entry, put down your job title, the company's name and location, the dates you worked, and 2-4 bullet points summarizing your responsibilities and achievements in that role.
-Remember to start each bullet point with a verb instead of the first-person "I."
+For each work entry, put down your job title, the company's name and location, the dates you worked, and 2-4 bullet points summarizing your responsibilities and achievements in that role.
+Start each bullet point with a strong action verb (see tip 7 below) instead of the first-person "I."

 Writing Consultant, WSU Writing Center